Feast III: The Happy Finish: Reception

-Steve Barton of Bloody Disgusting rated it 3/5 stars and wrote that despite not being as crazy as the second film, it is "still one hell of a good ride".
-Brad Miska of Bloody Disgusting rated it 4/5 stars and wrote: "While Feast II felt nothing like the first film, Feast III somehow managed to recapture the entire aesthetics of the original".
+Steve Barton of Bloody Disgusting rated Feast III: The Happy Finish 3/5 stars, noting that while it may not be as wild as the second film, it is "still one hell of a good ride".
+Brad Miska of Bloody Disgusting gave it a 4/5 star rating, stating: "While Feast II felt nothing like the first film, Feast III somehow managed to recapture the entire aesthetics of the original".